-Covid Mental Health Challenge #29- Lotteries- a pocket full of hope but a drag on mental health
+Lotteries- a pocket full of hope but poison for mental and financial health.

 State lotteries are a complicated source of joy, pain, education funding, hope, and disappointment.
 45 of the 50 United States now have lotteries that they are dependent upon to finance their education systems and more.
 Is all this state-sanctioned gambling doing any actual good, or is it causing more problems than it solves?